-California mandate for solar panels on homes’ roofs tested
+California’s solar mandate to allow homes without solar

 Using the latter option, the Sacramento Municipal Utility District’s plan sets a blueprint for private and public entities to seek their own large solar sites to meet the mandate, watchers say.
 The largest public utility in the U.S. — the Los Angeles Department of Water & Power — endorsed the idea in filings to the commission.

 Public testimony ran for two hours at the commission meeting Thursday.
-Environmentalists and some homeowners denounced the move as gutting the mandate.
-They said consumers save more money with their own solar panels rather than the savings from the Sacramento Municipal Utility District’s proposed plan.
+Environmentalists and some homeowners said the move means fewer homes will be built with solar panels included.
+Solar advocates said consumers would save more money with their own solar panels rather than the savings from the Sacramento Municipal Utility District’s proposed plan.

+“The world looked up to us when we passed the solar homes mandate,” said Sacramento activist Laurie Litman, calling the new proposal “unacceptable.”

 Supporters, including a dozen unionized workers at the Sacramento Municipal Utility District, said the utility’s option will give homeowners a chance to tap into solar power without needing to maintain their own panels.